 We bought our house when I was in third year university.
 So money was always tight for me being a poor student and paying a mortgage.
 Our plans for this house were to fix it up and sell it 5 years later.
 There were obviously some minor changes I wanted to do right away because I am not a very patient person, so I needed to figure out how to update our bathroom on a student budget.

 And I am going to tell you how I did it.

 I love bright and light/cool tones which is why I decided to go with a light grey wall in the bathroom.
 Before it was a dark brown which made this – already tiny bathroom – look even smaller.
-And no offence to the previous home owners…but who paints a bathroom brown?
+And no offense to the previous homeowners…but who paints a bathroom brown?

-The new mirror is actually from a old dresser set.
-I painted it to match the vanity and place it vertically rather then horizontally to optimize the length of this mirror.
+The new mirror is actually from an old dresser set.
+I painted it to match the vanity and place it vertically rather than horizontally to optimize the length of this mirror.

 - Wall Paint: $23.97

 - Vanity and Mirror Paint: $11.99 (half of the $23.97 can)

 - Cabinet Knobs: $3.55 x 2 = $7.10

 - Shower Curtain (not sold anymore in stores, sorry!): $29.99